sagemath/trac_to_gh/Issue 5687.md

 # Issue 5687: [with patch; needs review] notebook -- only save snapshot when worksheet.txt has changed.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5687

 Original creator: was